akudo7/kudos-gpt/README.md

 <details>
 <summary>Azure OpenAI</summary>

-To select the Azure OpenAI, you need to set some values below.
+To use the Azure OpenAI, some values below have to be set.
 - Setting / kudos-gpt / 01 Services
     - Azure OpenAI
 - Setting / kudos-gpt / 04 Azure URL